damienmarlier51/Junix/README.md

 Finding it troublesome to export images from notebook?<br/>
 Junix is a simple python package to export plots within Jupyter Notebook.

+Output formats include a directory of images or a PDF file (via [img2pdf](https://pypi.org/project/img2pdf/)).

 ## Installation

 ### Using pip